FuelLabs/github-actions/docs-hub/README.md

 4. Checks to make sure the names of components used in MDX files match the file name.
 5. Checks to make sure MDX components aren't nested more than twice.
 For example, `Examples.Events.Connect` & `Examples.Connect` are ok
 `Examples.Events.Connect.First` is not ok.
+6. Runs a spell check using the configuration file at `spellcheck-config-path`.

 #### Links